A Practical Guide on How to Do Data Mapping

 But what exactly is data mapping, and how is it done?

-This guide will cover everything you need to know on how to do data mapping, what it is and best practices to follow for reliable data maps.
+This guide will cover everything you need to know about data mapping, what it is, and the best practices for reliable data maps.
 We’ll also touch on how to deal with common challenges and pitfalls you’ll face during the process.

 Let’s get into it!